fredericbenard/stateful-viewers/README.md

 When you reflect on images with a profile that was successfully saved **and** the dev server is running, each reflection auto-saves the full session to `data/reflections/<profileId>_<galleryId>_<sessionStartedAt>.json`.
 One file per (profile, gallery) run is updated in place after every new reflection.
 The file embeds gallery metadata, profile, reflection style, initial internal state, all reflections so far, last internal state, and, if applicable, trajectory summary.
 (On Hugging Face Spaces, reflection-session autosave is disabled to avoid writing user data to a shared server filesystem.)

 **LLM provenance in exports**
-Exported data (markdown and JSON) tracks three separate LLM contexts:
+Exported data (markdown and JSON) tracks five separate LLM contexts:

 - `profileLlm` / `profileLlmModelLabel` -- which LLM generated the profile
 - `styleLlm` / `styleLlmModelLabel` -- which LLM generated the reflection style (if tracked)